zpix1/clojure-mutest/README.md

 # clojure-mutest

-A Clojure library designed to ... well, that part is up to you.
+A clojure mutation testing library

 ## Usage

-FIXME
+Leiningen is required for this library.

+`lein run`

 ## License